JnyJny/busylight/docs/README.md

 tested the BLYNCUSB30 (Blynclight) and BLYNCUSB40S (Blynclight Plus) models and have secondhand accounts of success with the Blynclight mini.

+### Physical Description

+#### Blynclight & Blynclight Plus

+These two lights are very similar and consist of a "pedastal" topped by a cubical transluscent diffuser.
+The pedastal houses the PCB board of the device and features five LEDs exposed on the top.
+The LEDs are arranged in a "checkerboard" configuration and are not individually addressable.
+There is a female USB mini connector which allows connecting the device to a host with any in-spec length cable.

+The Blynclight Plus appears to have a downward firing speaker, however covering the bottom "grille" does not seem to attenuate how loud the device is.

+The devices are roughly 2 inches tall, and 1.5 inches on a side.

-### Basic Info
+### Basic Human Interface Device Info

 - Vendor Id values: 0x2c0d, 0x03e5
 - I/O Interface: POSIX-style `write`
 - I/O Control: 9 byte word

 ### Control Word Format

-The Embrava Blynclight is a USB HID accessible device whose attributes are controlled by writing a nine (9) byte packet to the device.
+The Embrava Blynclight is a [USB HID][8] accessible device whose attributes are controlled by writing a nine (9) byte packet to the device.

-The C language specification supports bit fields in `struct` definitions, so it's more natural to use C in this case to describe the control word.
+The following is a C language structure type definition using bit fields to illustrate the structure of the 9-byte packet.
+Examples for configuring the device for different functions will be given in C, however they should be very accessible regardless of what language the reader may be familiar with.

+A structure bit field in C is declared as a member of a struct, usually an `unsigned int`, followed by a width specifier.
+The `header` field specified below is an 8-bit (1-byte) field, while the `off` field is a single bit field.
+Fields prefixed with `pad` are unused and defined to maintain the correct offsets within the structure for fields that follow.

 ```C
 typedef struct {